 According to results of the research, Czech consumers would prefer visually perfect fruit and vegetables before those with imperfections.
 This type of food have elected 60 % of respondents.
 Among possible reasons that lead them to prefer perfect food, people chose mainly easier cutting and cleaning.
 Many respondents also think that buying visually perfect food is commonly normal.

 In June 2018 Public Opinion Research Centre AV ČR, v.v.i., examined the attitudes declared by the Czech public to the basic dimensions of the issue of food wastage.
 Respondents evaluated the urgency of this problem, estimated amount of food thrown away in the household and what have habits associated with food.
 They also expressed their reasons that motivate individuals to reduce food waste and who, in their opinion, has the greatest impact on reducing food waste in the Czech republic.
 We also wonder who has, according to the respondents, the largest ratio in the total amount of food waste.
 Another part of this block of questions focused on the familiarity of the Czech public with the terms "Used before/by .." and "Best before".

-In September 2016 CVVM SOÚ AV ČR replicated some of the questions about beer, which constitute a part of research project Pubs and Beer in Czech Society that is under way since 2004.
-This press release maps basic results of questions about importance of taste, price and promotion in beer choice and also describes attitudes of the public to the Czech world primacy in beer consumption.
+In September 2017 CVVM SOÚ AV ČR replicated some of the questions about beer, which constitute a part of research project Pubs and Beer in Czech Society that is under way since 2004.
+This press release maps basic results of questions about the choice of beer, preference of favourite brands and willingness to tray unfamiliar ones and also about the interest in information concerning beer.